shenzhitan/Falongtan.github.io/index.md

 ## Falong Tan's Homepage

 ### About me
 Hi, I am an Associate Professor in the department of Statistics at Hunan University.
-Prior to joining Hunan University in December 2017, I obtained my Ph.D. from Hong Kong Baptist University University in 2017, under the supervision of Prof. Lixing Zhu.
+Prior to joining Hunan University in December 2017, I obtained my Ph.D. from Hong Kong Baptist University in 2017, under the supervision of Prof. Lixing Zhu.
 Before this, I was a math teacher in Huangshan University for about 7 years.

 ### Education
  2014-2017    Ph.D. in Statistics, Hong Kong Baptist University, Hong Kong, China (the 1st year of Ph.D. in Shenzhen University, China) <br/>